-- (1) Every member, and any other person speaking in Parliament, has- - (a) freedom of speech and debate in Parliament, subject to these Standing Orders; and - (b) parliamentary privilege and immunity in respect of anything said in Parliament, to the extent provided by any written law governing Parliament. - (2) Parliament has the power to summon any person to appear before it for the purpose of giving evidence or providing information and, for this purpose, has the same powers as the High Court to- - (a) enforce the attendance of witnesses and examine them on oath, affirmation or otherwise; and - (b) compel the production of documents or other materials or information as required for its proceedings.
+- (a) freedom of speech and debate in Parliament, subject to these Standing Orders; and - (b) parliamentary privilege and immunity in respect of anything said in Parliament, to the extent provided by any written law governing Parliament. - Parliament has the power to summon any person to appear before it for the purpose of giving evidence or (2)providing information and, for this purpose, has the same powers as the High Court to- - (a) enforce the attendance of witnesses and examine them on oath, affirmation or otherwise; and - (b) compel the production of documents or other materials or information as required for its proceedings.